avimehta30/analyzing-power-outages/README.md

 ## Baseline Model

+### Model Description
 In this step, we developed a baseline model to predict the duration of power outages.
 The baseline model uses two features: `CLIMATE.REGION` and `CAUSE.CATEGORY`.

 ### Features and Encoding
+- **CLIMATE.REGION** (Nominal): This feature represents the climate region where the outage occurred.
+Since it is a categorical variable, we performed one-hot encoding to convert it into a format suitable for the model.
-- **CLIMATE.REGION** (categorical): Encoded using one-hot encoding to handle the categorical nature of the variable.
+- **CAUSE.CATEGORY** (Nominal): This feature represents the cause of the outage.
+Similar to `CLIMATE.REGION`, we used one-hot encoding to handle the categorical nature of this variable.
-- **CAUSE.CATEGORY** (categorical): Encoded using one-hot encoding for the same reason.

 ### Data Splitting
 The dataset was split into training and test sets using a 70-30 split ratio to ensure the model's ability to generalize to unseen data.